Marilyn Strickland leads in 10th District congressional race; all incumbents lead primary election results in other Washington state congressional races

-Former Tacoma Mayor Marilyn Strickland led with 21% of the vote on primary election night in the crowded race to replace Rep. Denny Heck in Washington’s only open race for Congress, as Democrats appeared poised to face off against each other in the November general election.
+Former Tacoma Mayor Marilyn Strickland led with 21% of the vote on primary election night in the crowded race to replace Rep. Denny Heck in Washington’s only open race for Congress, as the November general election appeared poised to be an all-Democratic affair.

-State Rep. Beth Doglio was in second with 14%, and former state Rep. Kristine Reeves was in third with 13% as several candidates were clustered near the top in the race for the 10th Congressional District, representing Olympia and south Puget Sound.
+State Rep. Beth Doglio was in second with 14%, and former state Rep. Kristine Reeves was in third with 13% in the race for the 10th Congressional District, representing Olympia and south Puget Sound.

 All three women are Democrats.
+The leading Republican, Rian Ingrim, had 11%.
 Ballots will continue to be counted in the days ahead, and the top two candidates, regardless of party, will face off in November.

 In Washington’s nine other congressional districts, incumbents led their races and looked certain to head to the general election.